Articles | Volume 6, issue 1

 Short summary

-This paper presents a systematic study into the effect of blade inclination angle, chord distribution, and blade length on vertical axis wind turbine performance.
-It is shown that for rotors of identical power production, both blade volume and rotor torque can be significantly reduced through the use of aerodynamically optimised inclined rotor blades.
-This demonstrates the potential of V-Rotors to reduce the cost of energy for offshore wind when compared to H-Rotors.
+This paper presents a systematic study of the effect of blade inclination angle, chord distribution, and blade length on vertical-axis wind turbine performance.
+It shows that, for rotors of identical power production, both blade volume and rotor torque can be significantly reduced through the use of aerodynamically optimised inclined rotor blades.
+This demonstrates the potential of vertical rotors to reduce the cost of energy for offshore wind when compared to horizontal rotors.

 Scott Dallas, Adam Stock, and Edward Hart